swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

     - **DVClive is a file-based logger**: It writes metrics to local files, so it works offline and integrates with any storage backend.
 No tracking server is required.
-    - **TensorBoard reads DVClive output directly**: Because DVClive uses the same summary format as TensorBoard, you can launch TensorBoard against the `dvclive/` directory without extra conversion.
+    - **One directory per experiment enables comparison**: The training script names each TensorBoard run directory after `DVC_EXP_NAME`, so TensorBoard overlays every experiment's curves on the same plots without extra configuration.
-    - **Visualization logs are ephemeral**: `dvclive/` is ignored by Git.
+    - **Visualization logs are ephemeral**: `logs/` is ignored by Git.
 The authoritative experiment record remains `metrics.json`, `dvc.lock`, and the Git history.